Karthik150502-2/resizify-images/README.md

 npm install -g ggt@latest
 ```

-### Create a new Gadget app and connecting it to Shopify
+### Create a new Gadget app and connect it to Shopify

 2. Setting up your App with gadget,
 Go to Gadget.dev, and after signing up, Click on “New App” button